georgtree/rbc-tk9/docs/stripchart.md

 - If your data is generated as floating point values, the time required to convert the data values to and from ASCII strings can be significant, especially when there any many data points.
 You can avoid the redundant string-to-decimal conversions using the C API to BLT vectors.
 - Data elements without symbols are drawn faster than with symbols.
-Set the data element's **−symbol** option to `none`.
+Set the data element's **-symbol** option to `none`.
 If you need to draw symbols, try using the simple symbols such as `splus` and `scross`.
 - Don't stipple or dash the element.
 Solid lines are much faster.
-- If you update data elements frequently, try turning off the widget's **−bufferelements** option.
+- If you update data elements frequently, try turning off the widget's **-bufferelements** option.
 When the strip chart is first displayed, it draws data elements into an internal pixmap.
 The pixmap acts as a cache, so that when the strip chart needs to be redrawn again, and the data elements or coordinate axes haven't changed, the pixmap is simply copied to the screen.
 This is especially useful when you are using markers to highlight points and regions on the strip